 Xinyan is an award-winning video journalist and filmmaker based in Washington DC, United States.
 She has nearly a decade of experience working in top-tier newsrooms, including the Associated Press, BBC News and Hong Kong's flagship newspaper, South China Morning Post.

 Xinyan is a creative storyteller with a track record of delivering high-impact character-driven multimedia content.
 She works as a producer, shooter and editor, and has managed international crews in the coverage of many major breaking news events across Asia.

 Xinyan's work was central to the BBC's Asia Pacific coverage from 2012 to 2018.
-She told stories of China’s socioeconomic transformation, human rights and the environment, while navigating government censorship.
+She told a myriad of stories about people navigating China’s meteoric socioeconomic transformation.
 She produced two BBC documentaries, China's Science Revolution and China's New Silk Road, in multiple countries, including Poland and Kazakhstan, and co-filmed parts of the BBC documentary, When Wealth is Not Enough.
 She was also the photographer and field radio producer for the BBC multimedia story and documentary, Inside a Chinese 'ketamine village'.

 Xinyan was born and bred in a steel town in Wuhan, China along the Yangtze River.
 She is an alumnus of the University of Hong Kong, Beijing Foreign Studies University and Barnard College.